-- 266. The Guidelines and Principles proposed herein cover all proposed uses of the Emblem by: - The World Heritage Centre: a. - The UNESCO Publishing Office and other UNESCO h - Agencies or National Commissions, responsible for implementing the Convention in each State Party: - World Heritage properties; d. - Other contracting parties, especially those operating e. for predominantly commercial purposes.
+- 266. The Guidelines and Principles proposed herein cover all proposed uses of the Emblem by: - (a) The World Heritage Centre; - (b) The UNESCO Publishing Office and other UNESCO offices; - (c) Agencies or National Commissions, responsible for implementing the Convention in each State Party;

+- (d) World Heritage properties; - (e) Other contracting parties, especially those operating for predominantly commercial purposes.